Hike, Bike, Climb and Travel Your Way Through Arizona

-Whether you’re looking to crush a 5.12 multi-pitch spire in the Red Rock Country of Sedona, bike through the aspens in Flagstaff, or kayak-backpack in Page and Lake Powell, Arizona is the place for you.
+Whether you’re looking to crush a 5.12 multi-pitch spire in the Red Rock Country of Sedona, bike through the aspens in Flagstaff, swim in northern Arizona, hike Rim-to-Rim in the Grand Canyon, or kayak-backpack in Page and Lake Powell, Arizona is the place for you.

 Learn about the Microadventures Arizona has to offer.

 Why Travel to or Visit Arizona?